denyslazarenko/denyslazarenko.github.io/about.md

     <p>I am a data-driven problem solver with years of experience in AI, Data Engineering and Machine Learning.
 I have strong technical skills in Mathematics, Data Science, and Software Engineering.
 I'm driven by the desire to work in growth environment and committed to make a meaningful impact on the world through AI.
 I'm a team player with a strong "get-it-done" attitude and a passion for continuous learning.</p>
     <h3>Educational Foundation & Skill Development</h3>
     <ul>
-        <li>Master’s degree in Data Science from the Technical University of Munich, preceded by a Bachelor’s in System Analysis.</li>
+        <li>Master’s degree in Data Science from the Technical University of Munich, preceded by a Bachelor’s in Mathematics.</li>
         <li>Six years of diverse practical experience in Product Building at Pyne, Machine Learning at Genesis and Mergespot, Software Engineering at Microsoft and Tacto, and Research at Telecom Paris.</li>
         <li>Deep interest in NLP, Speech Recognition, and Knowledge Graphs, with notable research under Prof. Thomas Bonald at Telecom Paris.</li>
     </ul>